ibm-cloud-docs/Cloudant/security/access-iam.md

 ### Generating IAM API keys for Source and Target and one for {{site.data.keyword.cloudant_short_notm}} API access
 {: #generate-iam-api-keys-cloudant-api-access-ai}

-We create the first two API keys so that the two instances can talk to each other during the replication process.
+In this exercise, the first two API keys are created so that the two instances can talk to each other during the replication process.
 The third API key is for the user to access the {{site.data.keyword.cloudant_short_notm}} API, create the `_replicator` database, and then add the replication document to it.

 Follow these steps to generate IAM API keys and API access for {{site.data.keyword.cloudant_short_notm}}.
 You must write down the credentials that are requested in the following steps to continue with the example.